AlonKellner/alonkellner.github.io/_posts/en-us/2024-10-16-weighter-presentation.md

 To understand this blog post you need to be familiar with the lecture itself, the kind organizers of the conference uploaded [the full lecture on their Youtube channel](https://youtu.be/wxMQJ3vXngg), you are welcome to watch it there :)
 In addition, you are welcome to go through [my presentation](https://docs.google.com/presentation/d/1QP9b4ywiy1CL_9DU-WOqo2rGDdN3GsB5Wu-hEX2_N6w/edit?usp=drivesdk) yourself and at your own pace, regardless of the recording itself.

+There are 2 parts in this blog post, the first is [Q & A](#q--a) where I'll answer some of the questions I was asked after the lecture, most of them are clarifications about the details of our research and method.
+The second part is [Deep dive & Enrichment](#deep-dive--enrichment) will expand on subjects which I didn't have the time to get into in the lecture.

+Let's start :)

 ## Q & A

 1. **What does your model output?**